Research Flow Cytometry Facility

 New users need to complete five online classes prior to the hands-on training on our BD FACSCanto and / or Fortessa and / or A5.

-1. Laser Safety - Research Flow Cytometry Facility is a 10-minute class.
+1. Laser Safety - Research Flow Cytometry Facility (TS_08115) is a 10-minute class on safety procedures for working with lasers.

-2. Course 1 (Introduction to Flow Cytometry) is a 2-hour class covering instrument components, analysis, compensation and experimental basics.
+2. RFCC Course 1 (RS_07456) is a two-hour class covering instrument components, analysis, compensation and experimental basics.

 If you have already been trained on one of our other instruments, you don’t need to take the course(s) associated with that instrument again.

-For Cincinnati Children's users, register for Laser Safety– Research Flow Cytometry Facility and RFCC Course 1 to 4 on ELM by going to CenterLink>MyHub>MyLearning.
+For Cincinnati Children's users, register for Laser Safety– Research Flow Cytometry Facility and RFCC Course 1 to 4 on ELM by going to CenterLink>MyHub>MyLearning>Search Learning>Type “RFCC” or the course title in search bar.
 When completed, you will receive a confirmation email from ELM for each course.

 For external users, listen to the four classes below and take the quiz associated: